 The EP Act permits EPA to collect, use and disclose the personal information it needs to carry out its functions and activities.
 EPA may also be lawfully required to collect, use or disclose personal information in order to meet its obligations under other legislation.
 This may include sharing data with other departments or agencies, like Victoria Police.

-In accordance with EPA's commitment to privacy, as well as the requirements of the IP Act, personal information is handled, wherever practicable, in a way that is transparent to the individual concerned.
-Where this would adversely impact on or prevent EPA from undertaking its law enforcement functions and activities, the IP Act provides exemptions that permit EPA to be exempt from the usual standards of openness and the normal limits placed on the purposes for which personal information may be used and disclosed.
+In accordance with EPA's commitment to privacy, as well as the requirements of the PDP Act, personal information is handled, wherever practicable, in a way that is transparent to the individual concerned.
+Where this would adversely impact on or prevent EPA from undertaking its law enforcement functions and activities, the PDP Act provides exemptions that permit EPA to be exempt from the usual standards of openness and the normal limits placed on the purposes for which personal information may be used and disclosed.

 The protection of personal information is balanced with meeting our enforcement activities and functions under the EP Act, including delivering transparent decision-making, influencing the behaviours of people whose actions may have an adverse environmental impact and providing reliable and relevant information to Victorians.